coavins/mhrise-coavins-dps/README.md

 Note: Poison and blast damage will be credited proportionately to players based on how much status buildup you contributed.

 You can also configure the filters to show all damage dealers, not just players: buddies, monsters, and villager NPCs can appear as separate rows in the table.

+## Usage

+The overlay will display each party member using the same color-coding that is shown with the player names on the left side of the screen.
+Some additional colors are used to indicate different types of damage.

+By default:
+* Light player color is physical damage
+* Dark player color is elemental damage
+* Pale red is status buildup
+* Pink is poison damage
+* Orange is blast damage
+* Light blue is damage dealt by your palico or palamute